nodejs/node-v0.x-archive/doc/api/fs.markdown

 fails if a file by that name already exists.
 On POSIX systems, symlinks are not followed.
 Exclusive mode may or may not work with network file systems.

-Note that on some systems writes with specified offset to file that is opened in `a+` mode may corrupt files.
+Note that on linux writes with specified offset to file that is opened in append mode will ignore specified offset.

 ## fs.openSync(path, flags, [mode])